Special relativity: Causality and prohibition of motion faster than light

 It is not necessary for signals to be instantaneous to violate causality.
 Even if the signal from D to C were slightly shallower than the $x'$ axis (and the signal from A to B slightly steeper than the $x$ axis), it would still be possible for B to receive his message before he had sent it.
 By increasing the speed of the train to near light speeds, the $ct'$ and $x'$ axes can be squeezed very close to the dashed line representing the speed of light.
 With this modified setup, it can be demonstrated that even signals only slightly faster than the speed of light will result in causality violation.

 Therefore, if causality is to be preserved, one of the consequences of special relativity is that no information signal or material object can travel faster than light in vacuum.

-This is not to say that all faster than light speeds are impossible.
-Various trivial situations can be described where some "things" (not actual matter or energy) move faster than light.
-For example, the location where the beam of a search light hits the bottom of a cloud can move faster than light when the search light is turned rapidly (although this does not violate causality or any other relativistic phenomenon).
+Only matter and energy are limited by the speed of light.
+Various trivial situations can be described where some imaginary points move faster than light.
+For example, the location where the beam of a search light hits the bottom of a cloud can move faster than light when the search light is turned rapidly.
+The light beam is not solid and it does not instantly follow the motion of the search light and thus does not violate causality or any other relativistic phenomenon.